 Primary Heating Systems in Canada

-The percentage of electric baseboard heaters has also fallen from 26% in 2019 to 25% in 2021.
-Boilers with hot water or steam radiators are down from 9% to 8%, while heating stoves, at 2%, are still used by the same percentage of households as in 2019.
+The percentage of electric baseboard heaters has also fallen from 25% in 2021 to 23% in 2023.
+Boilers with hot water or steam radiators are down to 7%, while heating stoves, at 1%, are still used by a small percentage of households.

-The data also shows that Canadians are moving away from older HVAC systems and investing in more energy-efficient and environmentally friendly systems.
-Between 2019 and 2021, the percentage of households using electric radiant heating has gone up from 3% to 4%, and heat pumps from 5% to 6%.
-The percentage of other, non-specified heat sources has increased from 3% to 4%.
+The data also shows that Canadians are moving away from older HVAC systems and investing in more energy‑efficient and environmentally friendly systems.
+Between 2021 and 2023, the percentage of households using electric radiant heating remained low at around 2%, and heat pumps increased from 6% to about 8% of households reporting them as their primary heating system.

 Energy Consumption of HVAC Systems